aptech/docs/docs/CR-show.rst

         "g", "show only symbols with global references" "l", "show only symbols with all local references"

-    :param symbol: the name of the symbol to be shown.
-If the last character is an asterisk (*), all symbols beginning with the supplied characters will be shown.
+    :param symbol:  If the
+        last character is an asterisk (*), all symbols beginning with the supplied characters will be shown.
-    :type symbol: TODO
+    :type symbol: the name of the symbol to be shown

 Examples
 ----------------